 Care: Black-eyed Susan is very low maintenance.
 It does not require any fertilization.
 Though short lived, Black-eyed Susan drops many seeds during its lifespan, ensuring there will be new plants to replace those that die.
 It is rarely bothered by pests and diseases.

 Use: Black-eyed Susan forms a wonderful mound of foliage topped with its bright flowers, so we like to give it its own space in garden beds.
-Place next to green shrubs or small flowering plants to create a palette of color in your Coral Gables Landscape Design.
+Place next to green shrubs or small flowering plants to create a palette of color.

 Coral Honeysuckle - Lonicera sempervirens